EllaBrands/stanDev/To-Do-List.md

     * ready to use with vec<...<vec<x>...> pattern
     * not clear how to declare (follow C?)
     * example on p.
 8 of http://www.jstatsoft.org/v36/c01/paper/ involving ragged param arays for graded response model
-* subroutines
-    * user-defined functions in StanGM
-    * user-defined densities (how much to require?)
-    * interpreted conditionally based on block?
 * compound op-assigns in StanGM
     *   +<-, *<-, etc.  (ugly, ugly, ugly syntax; cf., +=, *=, etc.)
 * warnings